-A The Resources of APIF
+A. The Resources of APIF

-The IsDB along with nine other institutions created APIF in 2001 with total subscriptions of US\$50 million.
+The IsDB along with nine other institutions created APIF in 2001 with total subscriptions of US\$ 50 million.

-As of December 2019, there are 14 participants in APIF comprising IsDB, Ministries of Awqaf, Awqaf Organizations and Islamic banks with a total paid-up capital of US\$79.92 million.
+As of 31st December 2020, there are 17 participants in APIF comprising IsDB, Ministries of Awqaf, Awqaf Organizations, nonprofit organizations, and Islamic banks with a total paid-up capital of US\$ 98.57 million.
 A full list of participants in APIF is provided in Annex 1.

-To augment the resources of APIF, the IsDB has extended a US\$100 million line of financing for APIF to be utilized for the financing of APIF's projects.
+To augment APIF's resources, the IsDB has extended a line of financing of US\$ 100 million to be utilized in financing APIF projects.
 The breakdown of the financial resources of APIF is provided in chart below.